-5.b.
-The virtual learning environment offers opportunities for further interaction in addition to the face-to-face interactions; however, these seem to be limited.
-The panel has not seen examples of innovative use of technology such as computer simulations or serious games, virtual or augmented reality, embedded in the programme online environment.
-In our discussions, the use of virtual and augmented reality was mentioned as examples of learning technologies the programme team was planning to develop further.
+5.c.
+The virtual learning environment offers opportunities for interaction; however, these seem to be limited.
+The panel has not seen examples of innovative use of technology such as computer simulations or serious games or virtual or augmented reality applications, embedded in the learning environment.
+In our discussions, virtual and augmented reality were mentioned as examples of learning technologies the programme team was planning to develop further.

 The University gives great emphasis on the online interaction, the use of advanced technologies, the use of data analytics and the integration of innovative and alternative assessment practices mainly for continuous assessment.
 It also aims to take advantage of the full affordances of the online platform.
 It acknowledges the need and has been continuously working towards enhancing and updating its processes and educational material.
 There is a firm intention from the University to move in this direction.
 Consequently, to further promote the aforementioned, the Centre for Professional and Personal Development has already developed professional development а action plan in regards to the workshops/trainings/courses to be offered during the following academic year.
 Some of the courses will be considered as mandatory and some others as voluntarily.
 Some courses will be provided in-house, some others from collaborators/ experts outside university, and some others as MOOCs.
 One of the workshops / trainings to be provided focuses on the use of more advanced tools and pedagogies (i.e. simulations, serious games, augmented and virtual reality, adaptive assessment and e-assessment).
-Along with the trainings, the Open and Distance Learning Center of the University will continue to pedagogically and technically support the instructors in regards to course design and delivery and educational material development.
+Along with the trainings, the Open and Distance Learning Center of the University will continue to pedagogically and technically support the DL instructors in regards to course design and delivery and educational material development.

-In addition, we would like to report that at the following courses the following simulations, virtual and augmented reality applications were integrated in order to further promote the use of innovative technologies and applications.
+More specifically, at the following courses the following simulations, virtual and augmented reality applications were integrated in order to further promote the use of innovative technologies and applications.
 Examples are provided below:

-In the course EDA052 - Effective and Successful School Leadership, the following simulation application is integrated in order to engage students in real-life classroom situations.
+In the courseDLEDA052 - Effective and Successful School Leadership, the following simulation application is integrated in order to engage students in real-life classroom situations.
 The simulation is used for weekly activities as well as for graded assignments: